-The Mosaic of Christ - Call for Submissions
+The Mosaic of Christ - Submission Requirements

 Diverse depictions of Jesus, with an emphasis on cultural expression and/or historical accuracy.
 Jurors will not accept white depictions of Christ for this show.
 The goal of this show is to broaden the vision of how Christ, the Savior of the world, can be depicted and spotlight the religious artworks of people of color.

 Pieces must be new (created no earlier than 2020), original pieces of art.
-Mediums that will be accepted are painting, printmaking, drawing, mixed media work, photography, digital illustration, or small sculptures, installations, and assemblages.
+Mediums that will be accepted are painting, printmaking, drawing, mixed media work, photography, digital illustration, small sculptures.
 Installation and assemblage pieces will be considered on a case by case basis.
-Contact Esther at [email protected] with questions.
+Contact Esther at esther@writandvision.com with questions.
 Performance art, large sculpture, new media, and audio or video pieces will not be accepted due to exhibit objectives and space constraints.
 Two dimensional work should preferably be a maximum of 36 inches wide.
 Pieces larger than 36” will be considered on a case by case basis due to space constraints.
 Sculptures can be no more than 18 inches wide or deep and 20 inches tall.

 Work, and images used to create work, must be free of any copyright infringement and must be created by or properly licensed by the artist.